diegocasmo/knowledge/lecture-notes/computer-science-masters-uppsala-university/semester-2/machine-learning/ch-2-the-artificial-neuron.md

 ### Artificial Neuron Learning
 - learning allows to automatically learn the value of the weights and the bias term
 - learning consists of adjusting weights and bias until a certain criterion is met
+- information is stored in the connections (weights), not in the nodes
+- ANN's are trained by modifying the weights, not programmed
+- ability to generalize, i.e. to work in situations slightly different than before (without retraining)
+- adaptivity, i.e. ability to adapt to new circumstances (by retraining)
+- parallelism
+- fault tolerance
 - three main types of learning
   - supervised learning: neuron is provided with a data set consisting of input vectors and a target associated with each input vector
   - unsupervised learning: aim is to discover patterns or features in the input data with no assistance from an external source